laksh-krishna-sharma/Sorting-Algorithms-Visualization/README.md

 # Sorting Algorithms Visualization

 This project provides visualizations of two popular sorting algorithms: Selection Sort and Bubble Sort.
-The visualizations are implemented in C++ using the `graphics.h` library, allowing users to observe the sorting process step by step.
+The visualizations are implemented in C++ using the `cstdlib` and `ctime` library, allowing users to observe the sorting process step by step.

 ## Overview